bsomeshwer/firewall/README.md

 Firewall request log tracks every incoming request and stores only request and response information into the database table called 'firewall_requests_log'.

+    #Firewall::exceptionLog($from_date, $to_date); Note: from_date and to_dates are optional here.

+This method returns all records from exception_log table.
+These results can also be paginated.
+The 'exception_log_pagination.enabled' option must be set to TRUE for paginating results.
+In order to set the number of records per page then must use 'exception_log_pagination.per_page' config option.

+This function also accepts date parameters.
+If 'from_date' and 'to_date' is given then it returns all the records between specified dates.

+The date format must be 'Y-m-d'.
+For example: If the to date is 12-Jan-2018 then to_date must be provided in the following format i.e.; '2018-01-12'.

+    * If wrong date format is given then all the records will be returned irrespective of dates.

+Note:

+    **If from_date and to_date is given then records will be returned including records on from_date and to_date.